Nathan-Wall/Spawn/README.md

     delete FrozenPizza.thaw; // Error: `thaw` is non-configurable

-`beget` is like `Object.create`, except it has an easier, cleaner syntax with (we feel) reasonable defaults for the property descriptors.
+`beget` is like `Object.create`, except it has an easier, cleaner syntax with reasonable defaults for the property descriptors.

 	var John = beget(Mike, {
 		firstName: 'John'